B4PT0R/StreamPy/streamlit_deferrer_explanation.md

 ```
 But it's basicaly a generalization of the first two examples, except we need to unpack 2 st_outputs after the call of std.columns.
 That's why some st_callables must implement an __iter__ method (to allow unpacking of the outputs).
 Each st_output object (c1,c2) must also receive it's value (an actual streamlit column) from the same callable at rendering time.
+That's why every st_callable keeps a list of its ouputs.

 Some other streamlit syntaxes such as :
 ```python